Bar Charts (matplotlib)

 - Make sure your

-must match exactly what you type in your code ("Fruit"
+.csvmust match exactly what you type in your code ("Fruit"and"Sold"in this example).

 ๐ Linked Cards